Parici75/statsplotly/README.md

 Philosophy
 -
 Compared to `plotly.express` API, StatsPlots :
-- respects common conventions of statistical vizualization (e.g., histograms are not barplots).
+- respects common conventions of statistical visualization (e.g., histograms are not barplots).
 - processes color coding scheme, trace slicer and plot dimensions independently.

 This flexibility allows to leverage the powerful interactivity offered by plotly.js without compromising statistical intelligibility for aesthetic choices, or vice-versa.